srikanthbpai/srikanthbpai.github.io/_teaching/Stochastic Processes.md

 - [Internal I]({{ site.url }}/downloads/UGSP/First-Internals.pdf): Students were tested on Discrete-time Markov chains, independent increment and stationary increment properties of a stochastic process.
 - [Internal II]({{ site.url }}/downloads/UGSP/Second-Internals.pdf): Axioms of probability theory and continuous distributions, Poisson process, CTMC and Chapman-Kolmogorov equations, differential equation viewpoint of CTMCs.
 - [Finals]({{ site.url }}/downloads/UGSP/SP-Finals-24.pdf): All the syllabi of the internals and additionally Brownian motion.

-## Results

-Three students scored the highest grades.
-Undergraduate students usually find this course hard, and my course was challenging because there was no proper reference material.
-However, I am pleased with the final paper.
-Lots of students surprised me with their understanding of the subject.

-Many students who have scored below B+ may have no understanding of stochastic processes at all.
-If an employer or college wants to inquire about one of my students' relative standing, please mail me.